solidjs/solid/documentation/components.md

 );
 ```

 Unlike in some other frameworks, you cannot use object destructuring on the `props` of a component.
-This is because the `props` object is, behind the scenes, a Proxy object that relies on getters to lazily retrieve values.
+This is because the `props` object is, behind the scenes, relies on Object getters to lazily retrieve values.
 Using object destructuring breaks the reactivity of `props`.

-This example shows the "correct" way of accessing props in Solidjs:
+This example shows the "correct" way of accessing props in Solid:

 ```jsx
 // Here, `props.name` will update like you'd expect const MyComponent = props => <div>{props.name}</div>;
 ```

-This example shows the wrong way of accessing props in Solidjs:
+This example shows the wrong way of accessing props in Solid:

 ```jsx
 // This is bad